Alfresco/alfresco-helm-charts/charts/alfresco-process-services/docs/databases-configuration.md

 > If you want to use a custom driver class, you can provide it in the
 > `apsdb.driver` value.

-For the secret there is no helper and youneed to provide one seret which contains 2 data keys:
+For the secret there is no helper and you need to provide one secret which contains 2 data keys:

 * DATABASE_USERNAME
 * DATABASE_PASSWORD